 Teen Entrepreneurs working with instructors.
 PC: Caroline Wong principles and a proactive entrepreneurial mindset, one that sees problems as opportunities while fostering the all-important ability to create and manage their own careers," said Stephen Christensen, Dean of the School of Business and TEA and KEA program founder.
-"Entrepreneurs are problem solvers who make things happen and this can be taught," Christensen The 2017 TEA and KEA summer programs were each filled to capacity with 85 and 90 students, respectively.
-For more information about the Entrepreneurship Academies, or School of Business programs, go to http://www.cui.edu/en-us/academicprograms/business.
+"Entrepreneurs are problem solvers who make things happen and this summer programs were each filled to capacity with 85 and 90 students, respectively.